kartik-iitk/Approx-Dist-Oracles/tests/README.md

    n # Number of vertices
    k # For the algorithm
-   test_mode # To set if landmarks are chosen randomly or input by the user.
+   test_mode # To set if landmarks are chosen randomly or input by the user. test_case_number # For different input formats.
+Use 1 if unsure.
 3. `queries.txt`: On each line, `vertex1, vertex2`

 In the `./out` directory,